AdobeDocs/experience-manager-64.en/help/sites/authoring/using/default-components-foundation.md

 >Internet Explorer users need to upload the image and click **Ok** then re-open the image to see the uploaded file in the preview and to be able to perform modifications (i.e. crop).

 >
->See the [Certified Platforms](../../../release-notes.md#certifiedplatforms) section for more information about HTML5 features used by AEM.
+>See the [Supported Platforms](../../../release-notes.md#supported-platforms) section for more information about HTML5 features used by AEM.

 When an image is loaded, you can configure the following: